 If your baby has a cough with other signs of respiratory illness, seek medical care.
 Coughing in infants younger than three months requires the attention of a pediatrician.
 Sometimes, you may have to visit a pediatrician to confirm fake coughs since you may accidentally ignore real dry coughs.

-Dry coughs, wet coughs, whooping cough, barking (croup) cough, nocturnal cough, and other coughs require medical evaluation and treatment.
+Dry coughs, wet coughs, whooping cough, barking (croup) cough, nocturnal cough, cough with sputum.
+Cough accompanied by whistling sound. and other coughs require medical evaluation and treatment.
 A baby can’t fake coughs for a longer time, so seek medical care if they are coughing continuously.

 Although it can be cute to see your little one trying to fake a cough, encouraging them may not be ideal.
 Over time, if babies continue to do it often, it can be annoying for the parents.
 Babies tend to fake cough again when you pay attention and play with them.
 Encourage them to play and interact with you in other ways and sounds instead of faking or imitating a cough or sneeze.